LADSoft/OrangeC/doc/adl.md

 #### Register definitions group

 Register definitions map the relationship between a textual register name, and an ordinal value.
-One or more class values may be used to distinguish between multiple register names with the same name.
+One or more class values may be used to distinguish between multiple register names with the same ordinal.
 For example in the following:

 ```xml
     <Register Class="general">